“Eat to feel good” is my advice to patients. Why? Because eating should be relaxing and create satiety, which is the feeling of being sated or full.

 lentils | 263 grams |

 It’s like your body wakes up every morning wondering, “Am I going to obtain all the amino acids I need today?”
-If your goal is 65 grams, and if you’re not even close to that by midday, you could start to feel hungry, distressed, and prone to snacking.
+If your goal is 65 grams, and you’re not even close to that by midday, you could start feeling hungry, distressed, and prone to snacking.

 If you get all the way to evening without obtaining 65 grams, you’re likely to binge, which is eating to excess without being able to stop yourself.
 It’s your body saying, “Right.
-I need amino acids, and I’m just going to keep eating until I get them.”
+I need amino acids, so I have to keep eating until I get them.”

 Evening binge foods could be anything, including sugar, but they’re often “protein decoy” foods, which are not protein but taste like protein thanks to their umami flavor.
 Chips are the best example.